Back - Main Menu

 In other words, the coils are elements of nether.
 Each element extends outward in a spiral from the electron and is being pulled into it.
 Each spiral revolution of an element is connected to every other spiral revolution of the same element.
 The easiest place to measure the length of each revolution is at radius "rs".
 So the length "S" is the length of incoming nether in each element during time "ts".
 This total length is part of a measure of Mass that aids in effecting the change that is the outward-moving light half-wave.

 At the electron Schwartzschild radius, the sideward velocity vector of the nether, moves from "c" to the left to "c" to the right during one electron rotation, for a total change in velocity that is "2c".
 Relative to an element of nether at the beginning of the rotation, the velocity is zero and accelerates to "2c".
-Relative to the "centerline" where the vector that is "c" points upward, the difference is "c".
+Relative to the "centerline" where the vector that is "c" briefly points upward (or downward), the difference is "c".